drand/website/docs/operate/drand-cli.md

 ### `drand get`

-The `get` command allows you to fetch public information from a running Drand node, including random values and the public distributed key.
-Note that you do not need to be a node operator or a member of the Drand group in order to use `drand get`, but you will need a copy of the group configuration file.
+The `get` command allows you to fetch public information from a running drand node, including random values and the public distributed key.
+Note that you do not need to be a node operator or a member of the drand group in order to use `drand get`, but you will need a copy of the group configuration file.
 You will also need access to the gRPC API endpoint, which may be protected by firewall rules.